Home School Requirements, Reminders and Recommendations

 Please send your Notice of Intent a month in advance of your home school's initial opening date.
 If any of your children will turn age 7 before this coming June 1, please send your Notice of Intent at least 30 days before the child's 7th birthday.
 One Notice of Intent per school, please -- not per student.

-No Notices of Intent are accepted in or for May and June.
+No Notices of Intent are accepted in June.
 If your home school will operate only during the summer months, DO NOT send a Notice of Intent to DNPE.

 - The State of North Carolina home school statistical year begins each July 1 and concludes the following June 30.
 Therefore, do not file your Notice of Intent until after July 1 of the home school statistical year in which your home school will begin initial operation.